swanapole/1-min-pitch/README.md

 ## Known Bugs

-Haven't identified any but the user is welcome to view and identify if any
+Haven't identified any but the user is welcome to view and identify if any.

+## Licence

+MIT License

+Copyright (c) 2019 Shilla swanapole